 Quick Service Restaurants & Mobile Ordering:

 If you don’t want a fancier or longer meal, head for one of Disneyland’s quick service restaurants.
 Actually, don’t physically head there.
 First, you need to open the Disneyland app.
 The new normal for these dining locations is that you need to mobile order your food on the app.
-There are many quick service locations that will not take walk up orders at all.
+A few cashiers have thankfully returned to many of these restaurants the last few months to enable walk up orders again, but they are in smaller numbers than before.
+Mobile ordering will still save you time almost all the time.

 See the quick and easy guide to Disneyland mobile ordering that my friend Casey at Disneyland Daily has created with step-by-step instructions.

 There are several smaller kiosks and carts located in the parks as well that sell snacks – churros, sodas, popcorn and the like.
-While a lot of them are closed right now, the ones that are open are walk up and order.
-Use these when you need more immediate gratification on the food front.
+Most of them are now back open!
+Thankfully, these are all walk up and order.
+Use them when you need more immediate gratification on the food front.

 Master the Disneyland App